wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ---
 # Scrub up!
 Cleaning your PHP application with PHPStan

 In the time that I have been a PHP developer, the way we write and ship code has changed dramatically.
-In early [Symfony](https://symfony.com/) and [Zend Framework](https://framework.zend.com/) applications, the [PHP-FIG](https://www.php-fig.org/) didns't exist and coding standards were at the discretion of whoever was writing it.
+In early [Symfony](https://symfony.com/) and [Zend Framework](https://framework.zend.com/) applications, the [PHP-FIG](https://www.php-fig.org/) didn't exist and coding standards were at the discretion of whoever was writing it.
 While my experience working in PHP applications has seen widespread adoption of [PSR standards](https://www.php-fig.org/psr/), rock-solid static analysis tooling has been somewhat patchy.
 That is, until now: let's go through some features to [celebrate the release of version 1.0 of PHPStan](https://phpstan.org/blog/phpstan-1-0-released).

 ### Compiled languages, your preemptive bug-squasher

 One of the great advantages of using a compiled language such as [Java](java.com) or [NET](https://dotnet.microsoft.com/) is that compile-time will completely fail if your code isn't [typesafe](https://en.wikipedia.org/wiki/Type_safety), enforcing standards (though this is easy for me to say as it's not 2am, on my 10th coffee of the night).
-With [PHP](https://www.php.net/) being a interpreted language, we don't have the same luxury.
+With [PHP](https://www.php.net/) being an interpreted language, we don't have the same luxury.

 ### Interpreted as compiled: CI + tooling